alechilczenko/old-dotfiles/README.md

 Also I made a simple python script named RWAL that select and put a random wallpaper from a folder, in this folder you can see my wallpapers, open this file and change my path.

-I'm thinking about another features i will add later, like a customized lock screen.
+I'm thinking about another features I will add later, like a customized lock screen.
 ![Screenshot](/Screenshots/1.png)
 ![Screenshot](/Screenshots/2.png)
 ![Screenshot](/Screenshots/3.png)